 Peer Review Process: In order to fulfill its mission, the JPE uses a double-anonymized review process and referees include local (U.S.) and international experts in a variety of disciplines and areas of philosophy.
-All book review manuscripts will be reviewed using either a single- or a double-anonymous review process via the Open Journal Systems platform, contingent on the JPE's needs in order to maintain its publishing standard.
-Referees are also asked to use the following JPE Referee Guidelineswhen refereeing a paper.
+All book reviews and symposium commentaries will also be reviewed using a double-anonymous review process via the Open Journal Systems platform.
+Referees are also asked to use the following JPE Referee Guidelines when refereeing a paper.

 Accessibility Information: The JPE is dedicated to making its content accessible to as many viewers as possible.
 It therefore will provide the options of accessing its articles as optical character recognition (OCR) enabled PDF files, that can be easily read by a text to speech application, and as an audio file, preferably read by the author.
 For information on how viewers can take advantage of the accessibility features on your computer or laptop, please see the BBC Accessibility Guide.